Zhero-Six/my-personal-website/README.md

 # My Personal Website

 A responsive personal website built with HTML, CSS, and JavaScript, featuring a modern futuristic design with interactive animations and a particle background.
-The site includes four pages—Home, About, Work, and Contact—with a functional contact form powered by Formspree and local images across all pages.
+The site includes four pages—Home, About, Work, and Contact—with a functional contact form powered by Formspree, local images, and social media links across all pages.

 ## Features
 - **Modern Futuristic Design**: Dark gradient theme with neon cyan (`#00ffcc`) and pink (`#ff007a`) accents, glassy effects, and sleek typography using the Roboto font.
 - **Particle Background**: Dynamic, interactive particle effect using Particles.js, with neon-colored particles and lines.
 - **Local Images**: Custom images from the `./images/` directory on each page, styled with hover zoom and neon effects.
+- **Social Media Links**: Icons for X, Facebook, Instagram, GitHub, WhatsApp, and Email in the footer of all pages, larger on Contact page.
 - **Interactive Animations**:
   - Pulsing logo in the header.
   - Hover underlines and lift effects on navigation links.